-It makes it super easy to export a list of what I call “Elevens” — content which is ranking between 11th and 20th spot on Google for a given keyphrase.
+It makes it super easy to export a list of what I call “Elevens” — content that is ranking between the 11th and 20th spot on Google for a given key phrase.

 3. The other part of the Organic Keywords (V2) features:

-This shows me the effect that optimizations have had on the content we optimized.
+This shows me how optimizations have affected the content we optimized.

-For instance, we recently updated one of Wordable’s many “Google Docs” oriented articles with additional word count, some SEO work, and added it to our list of articles to drive links to.
+For instance, we recently updated one of Wordable’s many “Google Docs” oriented articles with additional word count and some SEO work.
+We added it to our list of articles to drive links to.

-Comparing it to a month ago (prior to it being updated) we see this:
+Comparing it to a month ago (before it was updated), we see this:

 3. Use a content brief creator

-Essentially, a tool like Content Harmony (on top of giving you reasonably-trustworthy search volumes and difficulties) sifts through the SERP of your provided keyphrase.
-It jumps into the ranking content and pulls out the average word count and frequency of semantic keywords as well as headers, subheaders, images, citation sources, and more.
+Essentially, a tool like Content Harmony (instead of giving you reasonably-trustworthy search volumes and difficulties) sifts through the SERP of your provided vital phrase.
+It jumps into the ranking content and pulls out the average word count and frequency of semantic keywords, headers, subheaders, images, citation sources, and more.

-It also pulls out the “People Also Ask” questions, as well as related questions from Quora and Yahoo!
+It also pulls out the “People Also Ask” questions and related questions from Quora and Yahoo!
 Answers.

-You can select those article elements which will make up your article’s outline — elements that will inspire your own content.
+You can select those elements that will make up your article’s outline — elements that will inspire your own content.